-After selecting one of the entries in the Monitor menu, the main page will usually show you the requested information either as dashboard or as view, which we will discuss in more detail in the following chapters.
+After selecting one of the entries in the Monitor menu, the main page will usually show you the requested information either as a dashboard or as a view, which we will discuss in more detail in the following chapters.

 A dashboard presents the most important information on a topic on a single page, such as the answer to the question "What is the status of my Checkmk site?"
 Different visualizations of data are used and combined in a dashboard, such as views, history graphs, tables, diagrams and many other elements.
 The aim is to present the information from different perspectives to you in such a way that you can grasp the essentials quickly and are not distracted by unnecessary details.

 Checkmk provides several preconfigured dashboards that you can open from the Monitor menu: the Main, the Checkmk and the Problem dashboard:

 If one of these dashboards is displayed, you can quickly switch to the others: in the menu bar to the right of the Help menu you will find the icons for the available dashboards.
 You can also promote the currently displayed one to Main dashboard: in the menu Dashboard > Set as start URL.

 The Main dashboard of the Enterprise Editions, which shows the state of the site, is not included in the Raw Edition.
 In the Raw Edition, the Main dashboard is the Problem dashboard of the Enterprise Editions.

 A special feature of the Checkmk dashboards is that by using an intelligent algorithm they automatically adapt to the available screen dimensions and make optimal use of the screen size.

 You can also use the individual elements of a dashboard, the so-called Dashlets, to adapt existing dashboards and create new ones.
 You can learn all the relevant details for this in the article on the dashboards.